AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 ![](assets/chlimage_1-5.png)

 **The Cache Directory** For caching, the Dispatcher module uses the web server's ability to serve static content.
-The Dispatcher places the cached documents in the document root of the web server.
+The Dispatcher places the cached documents in the root of the Web server.

 >[!NOTE]
 >
 >When lacking the configuration for HTTP Header Caching, the Dispatcher stores only the HTML code of the page - it does not store the HTTP headers.
 This scenario can be an issue if you use different encodings within your website, as these pages may get lost.
-To enable HTTP Header Caching, see [Configuring the Dispatcher Cache.](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en)
+To enable HTTP Header Caching, see [Configuring the Dispatcher Cache.](https://experienceleague.adobe.com/en/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration)

 >[!NOTE]
 >